 As with an application for expungement for felony or misdemeanor conviction, an application for expungement of a minor misdemeanor charge must be set for a hearing before the court.
 The Ohio Expungement Statute, O.R.C.
 2953.32, requires a hearing, and each application for expungement is required to be set for hearing before the court.
 In many cases, we are able to appear for our clients so that they do not have to appear.
 An expungement of a criminal case has many benefits, but perhaps the most valuable, is to be able in most cases to state that you have no conviction when asked by your employer or a potential employer.

-For a more complete list of specific offenses that cannot be expunged under Ohio law, review our List of Records That Can Not Be Expunged and Sealed. and learn what options you have if you are not eligible for expungement in Ohio.”
+For a more complete list of specific offenses that can not be expunged under Ohio law, see our article entitle Disqualifying Convictions not Eligible for Expungement.

 The purpose of the Expungement Statute in the Ohio Revised Code is to provide an opportunity to a person with a criminal record, and who has been rehabilitated into society, a second chance.
 Contact our law firm today for a free consultation to determine if an expungement can give you a fresh start.